TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

   # Request

-   If you find this library useful to you, please don't forget to encouraging us to do such more stuffs by giving a star to this repository.
-Thank you.
+   **If you find this library useful to you, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
+Thank you.**